Market

 (d) Equity shares reserved for issue under employee stock options

-For number of stock options against which equity shares to be issued by the Company upon vesting and exercise of those stock options and rights by the employees under Employee Stock Option Scheme (Refer note 47).
+For number of stock options against which equity shares to be issued by the Company upon vesting and exercise of those stock options and rights by the employees under Employee Stock Option Scheme.
+(Refer note 47)

 Nature of security and terms of repayment for secured borrowings

 (i) Loan from a bank and a NBFC are secured by way of first charge on all present and future property, plant and equipment including Land & Building, Plant & Machinery and second charge on all current assets on pari passu basis with lead banker & other members under consortium arrangement.
-The loans are also secured by personal guarantee of Managing Director.
+The loans are also secured by personal guarantee of managing director.

-made at a point in time and revenue is recognised upon satisfaction of the performance obligations which is typically upon dispatch / delivery.
+The operations of the Company are limited to only one segment viz. pharmaceuticals and related products.
+Revenue from contract with customers is from sale of manufactured goods and rendering of research services.
+Sale of goods are made at a point in time and revenue is recognised upon satisfaction of the performance obligations which is typically upon dispatch / delivery.
 The Company has a credit evaluation policy based on which the credit limits for the trade receivables are established.
 There is no significant financing component as the credit period provided by the Company is not significant.

 37 Fair value measurements